You know the work of your team and organisation, but sometimes it's hard to show robustly the difference your project or programme has made.

 5. Track and visualise the difference you make

-6. Report in an outcome-focused way (you are here)
+6. Report in an outcome-and impact focused way (you are here)

-In our experience, people are most comfortable describing their project or programme and the work they do everyday.
-For many, this means that the evidence they have to demonstrate their work mostly focuses on delivery benchmarks and not outcomes.
-And yet, what they’re most passionate about being able to show is the way their work has improved outcomes for people and communities.
+For many, this means that the evidence you have to demonstrate your work mostly focuses on delivery benchmarks and not outcomes.
+And yet, what you’re most passionate about being able to show is the way your work has improved outcomes for people and communities.

 Reporting that tells the real story of the difference you make

-Our approach helps you show the links between the work you do and the difference it has made to people and communities.
-We support you to gather evidence as you go, learn together as a team, and report frequently so that you can build a contribution story in real time – not just at the end of a project.
+We recommend gathering evidence as you go, learning together as a team, and reporting frequently so that you can build a contribution story in real time – not just at the end of a project.

 The best contribution stories use data and evidence to do the following.